CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-3-ASC-Security-Policy.md

 9. Exemption rules are based on Azure Policy capability.
 Therefore, you can track all your exemptions from Azure Policy blade as well.

 10. Type **Policy** in the search box located on the top of the Azure Portal page and click on it.
 Next, select Exemptions from the left navigation pane.
-Notice your newly created exemption listed there., select **Exemptions** from the left navigation pane.
 Notice your newly created exemption listed there.

 ![Exempttion tab](../Images/exemptions-policy.png)